priyavartk/ld-demo/README.md

 We will use feature flag based on defined rules.
 In this example, I am using feature flag "background"  with two possible values , Blue and Red.

-We will Rules configuration which enables you to configure condition like "contains", "ends with" or operators.
-Upon recieving user attributes sent by SDK , it returns either a matching variations or you can define default rule

 **Pre-Requistie**

 * Clone repo